najienka/pearcurve-arc/README.md

 ## How it works

 1. Lender and borrower sign EIP-712 intents off-chain (zero gas until matched).
 Vaults/Safes via EIP-1271.
-2. A permissionless solver matches them on-chain — no stake, no registration.
+2. A permissionless solver matches them on-chain — no stake or registration required.
 Tips and gas are USDC.
-3. Capital can arrive cross-chain via **Circle Gateway** so USDC on Ethereum can fund an Arc loan without a manual bridge UX.
+3. Capital can arrive cross-chain via **Circle Gateway** so USDC on other supported chains can fund an Arc loan without a manual bridge UX.
 4. Settlement is atomic: collateral locked, principal delivered, agreement created.

 Repay, liquidate, and seize run on Arc-native USDC.
-Gas is USDC too — no ETH in the money path.
+Gas is USDC too — no volatile gas tokens in the money path.

 ## Why Arc